-Guidance and man Guidance and manufacturer's declaration - electromagnetic emissions The CARESCAPE Monitor customer or the user of The CARESCAPE Monitor B650 is intended for use in the electromagnetic environment specified below.
+Guidance and manufacturer's declaration - electromagnetic emissions The CARESCAPE Monitor B650 is intended for use in the electromagnetic environment specified below.
 The customer or the user of the CARESCAPE Monitor B650 should assure that it is used in such an environment.
-Emissions test Compliance e Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The CARESCAPE Monitor B650 (1) uses RF energy only for its internal function.
+Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The CARESCAPE Monitor B650 (1) uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-Group 2 The CARESCAPE Monitor B650 must emit electromagnetic energy in order to perform its intended function.
+Group 2 The CARESCAPE Monitor B650 12 must emit electromagnetic energy in order to perform its intended function.
 Nearby electronic equipment may be affected.
-RF emissionsClass AThe CARESCAPE Monitor BCISPR 11establishments other than The CARESCAPE Monitor B650 is suitable for use in all establishments other than domestic, and may be used in Harmonic emissions IEC 61000-3-2 Class A public low-voltage power supply network that supplies buildings used for domestic purposes, provided the following warning is Voltage fluctuations/ flicker emissions IEC 61000-3-3 Complies heeded: Warning: The use of accessories, transducers and cables other than those specified may result in increased emissions or decreased immunity performance of the equipment or system.
+RF emissions CISPR 11 Class A The CARESCAPE Monitor B650 is suitable for use in all establishments other than domestic, and may be used in Harmonic emissions IEC 61000-3-2 I I I I I I I I I I I I I I I I I I I Voltage fluctuations/ flicker emissions IEC 61000-3-3 Complies heeded: Warning: The use of accessories, transducers and cables other than those specified may result in increased emissions or decreased immunity performance of the equipment or system.
 Warning: Other equipment may interfere with the system, even if that other equipment complies with CISPR emission requirements.
 Warning: Pins of connectors identified with the ESD warning symbol should not be touched.
 Connections should not be made to these connectors unless electrostatic discharge (ESD) precautions are used.
 CAUTION:Use of known RF sources, such as cell/portable phones, or other radio frequency (RF) emitting equipment near the system may cause unexpected or adverse operation of this device/system.
 Consult qualified personnel regarding device/systemconfiguration.
 CAUTION: - The device/system should not be used adjacent to, or stacked with, other equipment.
 Consult qualified personnel regarding device/system configuration.
 CAUTION:Changes or modifications to this device/system not expressly approved by GE may cause EMC issues with this or other equipment.

-CARESCAPE Monitor B650 without Wireless LAN CARESCAPE Monitor B650 with Wireless LAN
+1 CARESCAPE Monitor B650 without Wireless LAN

+2 CARESCAPE Monitor B650 with Wireless LAN